You are here

 What are accommodations and what are some examples?

 Accommodations are changes in how the test is given without changing what is being assessed.
-Students with an Individual Education Plan (IEP), 504 plan or English Learn (EL) plan, can use specific accommodations allowing the student better access to the test as long as there’s alignment between the accommodation and the student’s educational plan.
-That plan may also indicate the student is eligible to participate in Colorado’s alternative tests in science and social studies.
+Students with an Individual Education Plan (IEP), 504 plan or English Learner (EL) plan, can use specific accommodations allowing the student better access to the test as long as there’s alignment between the accommodation and the student’s educational plan.
+That plan may also indicate the student is eligible to participate in Colorado’s alternate tests.
 Accommodations can be divided into four categories:

-4. Timing accommodations – changes in the scheduling of the assessment (i.e., allowing multiple breaks, providing extra time, testing at specific times of the day, etc.).
+- Timing accommodations – changes in the scheduling of the assessment (i.e., allowing multiple breaks, providing extra time, testing at specific times of the day, etc.).